Does Your Cable Bill Affect Your Credit Score?

 • Ask your landlord to report rent payments.
 Most landlords don’t report your on-time rental payment data to the credit bureaus.
 However, more third-party services, including Experian’s own Experian RentBureau, are making this possible.
 Ask your landlord if they are willing to share your good rent payment activity with credit bureaus for your credit file.

 • Become an authorized user.
 Ask someone with whom you have a close relationship, like a parent, grandparent, spouse, or sibling, if they will add you to their credit card account as an authorized user.
 Some lenders report good payment habits to the credit bureaus for all users on the account.
-Even if you’re not liable for making payments on the credit card, the reported data can establish your credit and help your score.
+Even if you’re not liable for making payments on the credit card, the reported data can establish your credit and build your score.

 The Takeaway